cboettig/ews-review/manuscript.md

 the threshold.
 Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached](schreiber-fig.pdf)

 Examples are not restricted to chaotic dynamics.
+An example is found in
+@Schreiber2008, in which variance is observed to decrease before a sudden transition that results in the extinction of the population.

-Some spatially extended systems exhibit a type of bifurcation that is not accompanied by CSD.
-In one class of models, individual locations are subject to saddle node-type regime shifts and influence adjacent locations via short-range facilitation and long-range competition.
+Another non-chaotic example is found in some spatially extended systems that exhibit a type of bifurcation not accompanied by CSD.
+In this class of models, individual locations are subject to saddle node-type regime shifts and influence adjacent locations via short-range facilitation and long-range competition.
 Such models are used represent transitions between vegetation types in response to changing water availability, and reproduce naturally occurring vegetation patterns [@Rietkerk2008].
 In such systems, a regime shift in one location can propagate spatially and transition the whole system from one regime to another.
 Such a transition occurs if the control parameter (e.g., rainfall), exceeds the *Maxwell point* - the value at which a local disturbance propagates outwards [@Bel2012].
 The Maxwell point may be far from the level at which an individual location would undergo a saddle-node bifurcation, and thus the system's global dynamics would not exhibit CSD prior to such a transition.
-Another example is found in @Schreiber2008, in which variance is observed to decrease before a sudden transition that results in the extinction of the population.
+This case illustrates the importance of distinguishing between *local* and *global* system dynamics and identifying the appropriate scale of observation.

 Finally, @Boerlijst2013 found that indicators of CSD do not appear prior to saddle-node bifurcations when perturbations are not in the direction of a